CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 - Download the [**demo-objects.zip**](https://www.lib.uidaho.edu/collectionbuilder/demo-objects.zip) file (includes image files, PDFs, and mp3s).

-- Double click on this file to unzip it since you cannot upload the zipped file as is.
+- Double click on this file to unzip it.

-- On your repository homepage, click on the "objects" folder, find the unzipped demo-objects folder, and drag your mouse down the list to select all the objects to add.
+- On your repository homepage, click on the **"objects"** folder, find the unzipped demo-objects folder, and drag your mouse down the list to select all the objects to add.
 Press Enter to begin the upload.

 {:.alert .alert-red}
 **Warning:** Make sure to select all the object files in the demo-objects folder instead of just uploading the demo-objects.zip file.